sunhwan/charmmdoc/source/block.rst

     ligands in the unbound state.
 Such calculations can identify ligands with favorable binding free energy and a ranking of the ligands can be obtained from the probability of each ligand in the lambda=1 state;
     (2) In precise free energy calculations, LAMBDAF corresponds to the best estimate of free energy from previous calculations.
 Therefore the estimate of free energy can be improved iteratively.

 (b) LDBI and LDBV

     In order to provide better control over simulation efficiency and sampling space, an option of applying biasing (or umbrella) potentials is furnished.
 LDBI specifies how many biasing potentials will be applied and LDBV supplies all the details.
     The general input format is

     ::

        LDBV INDEX  I   J  CLASS  REF  CFORCE NPOWER

     Let us look at the following script

     ::

        block
        LDBI   3
        LDBV   1    2   2    1    0.2   40.0   2
        LDBV   2    3   3    2    0.6   50.0   2
        LDBV   3    2   3    3    0.0   20.0   2
        end

     It states that there is total of 3 biasing potentials.
 The first one (INDEX = 1) is acting on lambda(2) itself (I = J = 2), the second one on lambda(3) and the third one is coupling lambda(2) and lambda(3) together.
-At the moment, three different classes of functional forms are supported:
+At the moment, five different classes of functional forms are supported:

     CLASS 1:

     .. math::

        V = \begin{cases}
           \mathrm{CFORCE} \cdot (\lambda - \mathrm{REF})^\mathrm{NPOWER} , & \text{ if } \lambda < \mathrm{REF}  \\
           0, & \text{ otherwise }
        \end{cases}

     CLASS 2:

     .. math::
        V = \begin{cases}
           \mathrm{CFORCE} \cdot (\lambda - \mathrm{REF})^\mathrm{NPOWER} , & \text{ if } \lambda > \mathrm{REF}  \\